 While the committee identified these eight hazards as the primary hazards, the program builds in resilient planning, training, and exercising programs to better prepare MSU for all hazards that may impact the institution.

 These meetings are open to the public.
-If you are not part of the EMAC Committee and are interested in attending, please email EMAC at EMAC@police.msu.edu.
+If you are not part of the EMAC Committee and are interested in attending, please email Emergency Management at em@dpps.msu.edu.